radsystems-app/Radsystems-Studio-Docs/security/user-records-management.md

 title: User Record Management
 description: Setup User Record Management
 published: true
-date: 2021-07-29T01:11:24.219Z
+date: 2021-07-29T04:31:05.900Z
 tags: security, record, management
 editor: markdown
 dateCreated: 2021-07-28T03:46:28.160Z
 ---

 # Record Management
-This allow user to Manage records that belongs to them.
+This allows the user to Manage records that belong to them.

-## Pre-requisite
+## Prerequisite
-- The target table must contain a field that identify the user (*e.g, user_id*).
+- The target table must contain a field that identifies the user (e.g, user_id).

-In this example we will be using the folowing tables:
+- In this example we'll be using the following tables:
 	- **Order table** - is our target table.
 	- **Users table** - where all the users information reside (Note: this table is the one we use in Authentication process)

-# Setup
+## Setup
 1. Create 1 **field: user_id(INT)** in Order Table.
 	- Click **Manage Database Table**.
 	- In **Manage Database** window at the left side, select the **Order** table.
-	- In right side, you should see the all fields of that Order table, now click **Add Field**.
+	- On the right side, you should see all the fields of that Order table, now click **Add Field**.
 	- Enter **Fieldname**: user_id and FieldType: INT.
 	- Click **Save Changes**.
 ![1.png](/security/recordmanagement/1.png)

-2. Modify the Add Page of Order Module, and put a default value in user_id field to and **ID** of a logged-in user.
+2. Modify the Add Page of Order Module, and put a default value in user_id field to an **ID** of a logged-in user.
 	- Select **Order**.
 	- Select **Add Page**.
 	- Select **user_id** field, Checked the AddPage, Unchecked the EditPage.